alexbird-hunterindustries/blog/_posts/2023/11/2023-11-08-harry-potter-splits-the-monolith.md

 be compiled, unit-tested, and deployed independently -- but leave in place some other type of coupling that prevents independent development.
 The result is that all the code must still be deployed as a unit.
 For example, multiple services share a database, so any schema changes impact all of the services.
-Splitting the code and compute infrastructure was 80% of the monolith-split work, but while they share the database the services cannot be changed independently.
+They successfully completed a big part of the monolith-split work -- splitting the code and compute infrastructure -- but since they share the database the services cannot be changed independently.
+Not only are they missing out on the benefits, they have also introduced a new problem.
 When it was a monolith, a change to one part of the system that was incompatible with another part of the system resulted in a compiler error or unit test failure.
-Now that the monolith has been split, one part of the system can be compiled and unit-tested in isolation, and it's not until we deploy the microservices together that we see the problem.
+Now, one part of the system can be compiled and unit-tested in isolation, even if it breaks another part of the system.
+In this setup, it's not until we deploy the microservices together that we see the problem.

 Here are some symptoms of a distributed monolith:
  - When we want to run our service locally we must also run one or more other